 - Spare batteries and insect repellent – just in case.

-If you follow logic and advice given out you should have no problems on your holiday.
-Common sense and awareness of your surroundings is a must.
+If you follow logic and the advice given out you should have no problems on your holiday visiting the picturesque tourism destinations in Zimbabwe.
+Common sense and awareness of your surroundings are a must.